csebooks/relational-databases/content.en/part-seven-specialty-databases/_index.md

 ### 22.5.3 Nesting and Unnesting

-The transformation of a nested relation into a form with fewer (or no) relation- valued attributes is called **unnesting**.
+The transformation of a nested relation into a form with fewer (or no) relationvalued attributes is called **unnesting**.
 The books relation has two attributes, author array and keyword set, that are collections, and two attributes, title and publisher,

 that are not.
 Suppose that we want to convert the relation into a single flat relation, with no nested relations or structured types as attributes.
 We can use the following query to carry out the task: